stevesaliman/intellij-steve-theme/elements.md

 Some elements I've discovered:

 - Button.*: The rest of the buttons on the screen.
+There are several properties in use.
+In general, the button has a color, then a 1 pixel "halo" if it is the default button, then a 2 or 3 pixel border.
+The startBackground and endBackground define the color of the button itself.
+The halo comes from default.StartBorderColor and defaultEndBorderColor.
+The background defines the border when the button is not selected.
+I haven't figured out where the border for a selected button comes from yet.
 - Button.default.*: The default button in a group of buttons.
 - ComboBox.background: the color of the drop down part of the combo box.
 - ComboBoxButton.*: Attributes of a combo box that looks like a button, like